How to Protect Patient Privacy and Information While Conducting Ethnographic Research

 - Statement that the patient understands that if they do withdraw consent, the health institution will no longer share their information, however, that doesn’t affect your company’s actions prior to receiving the withdrawal of consent.

-A place for signature of patient or of patient’s representative in the case of a minor or patient of unstable mental state.
+- A place for the signature of the patient or of patient’s representative in the case of a minor or patient of unstable mental state.

 You Might Also Like: Why You Should Invest in UX for Your Enterprise Solution.